-So, as far as misdemeanors go, if you've got a misdemeanor case there and you have an attorney that knows what they're doing, your case will probably be resolved within 30 to 90 days, depending on what type of investigation is necessary to properly defend the case.
+So, as far as misdemeanors go, if you've got a misdemeanor case there and have an attorney who knows what they're doing, your case will probably be resolved within 30 to 90 days, depending on what type of investigation is necessary to defend the issue properly.

 Felony Cases Are Normally Resolved Within 6 Months

-As far as a felony goes and as far as the timing on that, usually the courts want to get these cases resolved within six months in my experience.
-Sometimes you can get cases resolved much faster than six months.
+As far as a felony case goes and as far as the timing on that, usually, the courts want to get these cases resolved within six months, in my experience.
+Sometimes you can get issues resolved much faster than six months.

-In fact, I would say cases will usually be resolved within two to three months of a felony filing in general in the Van Nuys court.
+Cases will usually be resolved within two to three months of a felony filing in the Van Nuys Court.
 But I have seen cases take much longer.
-It also depends on how serious the crime is.
+It also depends on how severe the crime is.

 Criminal Trials Take Much Longer

-On the flip side, if you're going to fight the case and take it to trial, it's probably going to take a much longer period of time to flush out all of the issues, file whatever motions are necessary, do the preliminary hearing in the case and ultimately do the trial in the case.
+On the flip side, if you're going to fight the case and take it to trial, it's probably going to take a much more extended period to flush out all of the issues, file whatever motions are necessary, do the preliminary hearing in the case and ultimately do the trial in the case.

-As you can see, there’s a lot of different factors that go into play as far as how quick you can resolve a Van Nuys court criminal case, but I've kind of given you a pretty good thumbnail sketch as to what you're looking at in terms of realistic time frames.
+As you can see, there are a lot of different factors that go into play as far as how quickly you can resolve a Van Nuys court criminal case, but I've given you a pretty good thumbnail sketch as to what you're looking at in terms of realistic time frames.

-Once I meet with the client, I could probably give a much clearer assessment of the time frame that a particular person might be looking at when they are assessing how long it’s going to take to resolve their criminal case.
+Once I meet with the client, I could probably give a much more precise assessment of the time frame that a particular person might be looking at when they are assessing how long it will take to resolve their criminal case.

-So, if you have a case I the Van Nuys court, I urge to pick up the phone.
+So, if you have a case in the Van Nuys court, I urge you to pick up the phone.
 Give me a call.
-My office is probably about five minutes from the courthouses and that's one of the main courthouses that I go to and I have a pretty good feel for how cases are dealt with, the tendencies of the prosecutors and judges and what it's going to take to be successful in your particular case.
+My office is probably about five minutes from the courthouses, and that's one of the main courthouses that I go to.
+I have a pretty good feel for how cases are dealt with, the tendencies of the prosecutors and judges, and what it's going to take to be successful in your particular case.